 This spell allows the Cleric to resurrect one slain creature.
+If the creature chooses to refuse to be resurrected, the spell points are spent and there is no effect.
 This spell does not affect the creature's equipment in anyway.
 This spell also heals any lesser wounds.

-Druid Spell Descriptions
+Druid Spell Descriptions Feign Death

-Feign Death Rank 1